vivek-dhamanemath/Hibernate-Criteria/README.md

 ## What is Hibernate Criteria?

-Hibernate Criteria API is a powerful and flexible way to query the database.
+Hibernate Criteria interface is a powerful and flexible way to query the database.
 It provides a way to build queries programmatically using Java objects and methods, rather than writing SQL queries directly.
 This makes the code more readable and maintainable.

 ### Criteria